JayaKrishna26M/JayaKrishna26M/README.md

 - 👋 Hi, I’m @JayaKrishna26M
 - 👀 I’m interested in Data Analytics focused on SQL, python
-- 🌱 I’m currently learning GCP
+- 🌱 I’m currently working on GCP
 - 💞️ I’m looking to collaborate on Freelance projects
 - 📫 How to reach me ... https://www.linkedin.com/in/jayakrishna-morampudi-411254129/